linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 To perform our analysis, we use two novel data sets, one with information on 392 securitized bonds and related assets, including many classes of asset-backed securities (ABSs), collateralized debt obligations (CDOs), and credit default swaps (CDSs) and the other repo rates and repo haircuts.
 Using these data, we are able to provide a new perspective on the contagion in this crisis.
 In our exposition, we use this term "contagion" specifically to mean the spread of the crisis from subprime housing assets to non-subprime assets that have no direct connection to the housing market.
 In fact, we argue that to explain the crisis requires explaining why the spreads on non-subprime related asset classes rose dramatically.

 To provide background for our analysis, we illustrate the differences between traditional banking and securitized banking in Figs. 1 and 2.
 Fig. 1 provides the classic picture of the financial intermediation of mortgages by the traditional-banking system.
 In Step A, depositors transfer money to the bank, in return for a checking or savings account from which withdrawals can be made at any time.
 In Step B, the bank loans these funds to a borrower, who promises to repay through a mortgage on the property.
-The bank then holds this mortgage on its

-**Footnote continued:**

-activity and as a crucial source of the collateral used to raise funds in repo transactions.
+The bank then holds this mortgage on its activity and as a crucial source of the collateral used to raise funds in repo transactions.
 Other banking terms such as "wholesale banking," "shadow banking," and "investment banking" have broader connotations and do not completely encompass our definition of securitized banking.
 The closest notion to our definition of securitized banking is the model of "unstable banking" proposed by Shleifer and Vishny (2009).

 2 The clearinghouse private money was a claim on the coalition of banks, not a liability of any individual bank.
 By broadening the backing for the claim, the clearinghouse made the claim safer, a kind of insurance.
 Gorton (1985) and Gorton and Mullineaux (1987) discuss the clearinghouse response to panics.
 Also, see Gorton and Huang (2006).